ProBoards: Software history

 On June 11, 2002, ProBoards Version 2 was launched.
 This was coded by Clinger and was a rewrite of the entire software rather than improvements to the existing YaBB based setup.
 The main goals of this rewrite were to improve the overall speed of the software and add new features to keep the product competitive.

 In February 2003, version 3 of the ProBoards software was released, again making improvements on the overall speed of the software and including over 30 new features.

 ProBoards upgraded to version 4 of its software on April 30, 2005.
 This time, the upgrade added over 100 new features and enhancements to the service.
 Despite this, bugs of varying levels of severity still existed.

+ProBoards underwent significant upgrades, with Version 2 (launched in June 2002) featuring a complete software rewrite to improve speed and add new features.
+Version 3 (February 2003) introduced over 30 enhancements, while Version 4 (April 30, 2005) added over 100 new features.
+The most recent major release, Version 5 (April 2013), brought mobile optimization, live search, and advanced customization tools.

 The current version of the software is v5.

 ProBoards' servers - physical machines running the ProBoards software - are hosted by SoftLayer.
 Previous to November 2010, ProBoards was hosted by ThePlanet.com, and previous to 2006, EV1 Servers.
 The servers are hosted in multiple SoftLayer datacenters in Texas.

 In 2005, Patrick Clinger was invited by EV1 Servers to take part in a commercial for their business.
 The commercial opened with a voiceover introducing Clinger as the owner of ProBoards.com, and he then gave a testimonial about how EV1's hosting benefited ProBoards.
 The commercial was shown at the 2005 Houston Bowl.
 Since 2007, EV1 no longer exists as a webhost, having merged with The Planet.